Credit Card Payoff Calculator

 When a slower result may still be workable

 Some results are slow without being broken.
 The balance is falling, the interest cost may still be within a range you can accept, and the payment fits your budget.
-In that situation, the next comparison is whether a small increase improves the result enough to change the plan.
+In that situation, it's worth checking whether a small increase makes enough difference to be worthwhile.
+For context on how your balance compares with broader credit-card-debt benchmarks, see the average credit card debt guide.

 • The balance is clearly falling: the payment is reducing principal, even if the payoff estimate is longer than you’d prefer.

-• The interest cost is noticeable without being extreme: the plan carries cost, but the total may still be acceptable compared with the payment required to speed it up.
+• The interest cost is noticeable without being extreme: the plan carries cost.
+The total may still be acceptable compared with the payment required to speed it up.

 • The payment is the main constraint: a small increase may shorten the estimate enough to change the decision.